mertkosan/mertkosan.com/_posts/2021-06-15-starts-visa-internship.md

 comments: true
 ---

 Mert has started an internship at Visa Research, Austin office (It is remote due to the pandemic).
+This is his second-time interning at Visa.
-The project he will be working on is related to Fraud Detection and Profiling.
+He will be exploring "Peer Group Analysis with Anomaly Detection".